Expressive Arts Education

 Thank you so much for giving us the opportunity to attend this with our children.
 What an amazing experience.
 Your soft guidance created such a relaxed, comfortable environment.
 The children felt safe to dance, move, use the little musical instruments you provided.
 I (a 63 year old woman) felt safe to get up and participate with my grandson.
 I look forward to attending more of your classes. –Arlis Holland

-2017 Classes: Parent and child class, I Dance, We Dance™
+In partnership with Swapnplay St Johns Community: 2017 – 2018 Class: Parent and child class, I Dance, We Dance™

 - I Dance, We Dance™ for Swapnplay members only – free ongoing classes are held at the St. Johns Swapnplay